ngocnb/betamind-coding-test-php/README.md

 Default user: `admin@betamind.test`.
 Password: `P@ssw0rd`.

 For the API test, you can import the Postman collection file: `Betamind.postman_collection.json`.
+I also write the test in postman.

 Please build the frontend before running the test.